Four Quick Tips to Curb Hunger

 1. Drink More Water.
 Did you know: sometimes the physical symptoms that our brains interpret as hunger are actually signs of thirst?
 The next time you get the munchies, try grabbing a tall glass of water instead of a snack.
 Water is an essential component of your body’s makeup, and your metabolism can’t function without it.
 It’s critical to make sure you’re drinking enough on a daily basis.
 That’s about half your body weight, in ounces—even more if you’re exercising a lot.

-2. Turn up the Volume.
-Studies have shown that most people have a specific “set point” for food intake, so simply eating less volume can trigger hunger.
-That’s where Jenny’s life-changing Volumetrics® approach comes in.
-By eating a higher volume of foods that are lower in calorie density (non-starchy vegetables, for example), you can reduce your caloric intake while still feeling full and satisfied.
+2. Use Fresh & Free Additions.
+Studies have shown that most people have a specific “set point” for food intake, so simply eating less can trigger hunger.
+That’s where Fresh & Free Additions come in.
+By eating larger amounts of foods that are lower in calorie density (non-starchy vegetables, for example), you can reduce your caloric intake while still feeling full and satisfied.
 Better still: you’ll naturally create meals that are higher in key vitamins and minerals.

 3. Get Moving.
 You already know that exercise is good for you.
 It releases feel-good endorphins, supports a healthy heart and helps to stave off chronic disease.
 And even though you might feel a bit hungrier right after beginning a workout program, in the long run, people who exercise on a regular basis not only have better appetite control—they tend to make better nutritional choices and are more successful at maintaining a healthy weight over time.